Ranglong people: Old Kuki tribes in Tripura: Ranglong, Hrangkhol and Halam

 As the Ranglong are officially merged with the Halam, regardless of the Ranglong being identified as a separate tribe from the Halam under Old Kuki by many renowned scholars, the majority of the Ranglongs had used Halam as their surname.
 But as the Ranglong began to recuperate their past distinct identity, they have gradually started using the tribe's name (Ranglong) as their surname.
 At present, the Ranglongs are having well awareness about their distinct identity as a separated tribe.
 They have been acknowledging their identity as Ranglong in different socio-cultural activities.
-They have their own distinct and organized customary law called Halamasa (for more information about 'Halamasa' please see 'Khurpuitabum: An Introduction to the History of Ranglong,' published by Tribal Research and Cultural Institute, Govt. of India, 2014, pp. 37–46) which is a customary law given by the then Tripura Maharajas.
+They have their own distinct and organized customary law called Halamasa which is a customary law given by the then Tripura Maharajas.
 It has been practiced for last fifty years (approximately) and major disputes within the group are solved and adjudicated on the basis of their customary law.
 Internal disputes among themselves hardly reach the general court, accepting few cases that are beyond the capacity to solve by village level council.